jerry060599/KittenEngine/README.md

 # Kitten Engine
 **[Jerry Hsu](jerryhsu.io), 2025**

-A collection of OpenGL, CUDA, mathematics, and algorithm utilities built up over the years for use as a project template in my physically based animations research.
+A collection of OpenGL, CUDA, mathematics, and algorithm utilities built up over the years by yours truely.
+Built for use as a project template in my physically based animations research.
+Released standalone here for open sourcing research projects which rely on this.

 ## Build
 Configured for Windows and Visual Studios.